DaPig/Lecture-Notes/DAT265/Lecture2.md

 ## Documentation
-DOcumentation can be generated from source code, for example javadoc which generates documentation on variables and methods with their arguments.
+Documentation can be generated from source code, for example javadoc and doxygen which generates documentation on variables and methods with their arguments and also using the comments in the code